 An entire Digital Beamforming system composed of multiple chassis worth of HW can be synchronized via the use of WILDSTAR Clock Distribution Module and WILDSTAR Radial Clock Distribution Boards.
 The WILDSTAR Clock Distribution Modules provide 12 clock and 12 trigger outputs that can be ingested by WILDSTAR Radial Clock Distribution boards, which then disseminate those signals across 12 chassis worth of backplanes to the ADCs and DACs within those Chassis.
 As an example of the system size facilitated by this, utilizing 12 WILDSTAR Radial Clock Distribution boards in 12 Wild100 16-Slot 19″ Top-Loading Beamformer 6U OpenVPX Chassis, with 10 WILDSTAR FPGA boards per Chassis and 2 Quad Channel ADC/DAC WFMC+ cards per WILDSTAR, a system of 960 ADC and 960 DAC channels can be fully realized with synchronization across all ADC and DAC channels.
 Other WILDSTAR Mezzanine Cards can provide even more channel density when considering just ADCs or DACs.

-For Digital Beamforming firmware development, our patented CoreFire Next™ and Open Project Builder™ Design Suites, as well as our complete VHDL Board Support packages, provide all the functionality needed for fast and dependable FPGA development.
-When leveraging CoreFire Next or Open Project Builder, board-support cores like those shown in Figure 5 are provided for all FPGA external interfaces, implemented as simple blocks that can be dragged and dropped into your design canvas, providing the complete interface between the FPGA and the interface in question on the WILDSTAR processing board.
+For Digital Beamforming firmware development, our patented CoreFire Next™ Design Suite, as well as our complete VHDL Board Support packages, provide all the functionality needed for fast and dependable FPGA development.
+When leveraging CoreFire Next, board-support cores like those shown in Figure 5 are provided for all FPGA external interfaces, implemented as simple blocks that can be dragged and dropped into your design canvas, providing the complete interface between the FPGA and the interface in question on the WILDSTAR processing board.
 Our VHDL includes these board-support interfaces as well, for those interested in a more traditional design environment.

 Figure 5: Examples of some CoreFire Next Board Support Cores

-For those interested in graphical IP-based design, CoreFire Next and Open Project Builder will speed your FPGA development process, with application services available for programs that need it.
+For those interested in graphical IP-based design, CoreFire Next will speed your FPGA development process, with application services available for programs that need it.
 Our OpenVPX EcoSystem provides all the hardware necessary for your Digital Beamforming needs and greatly reduces your integration risk, as the interoperability of Annapolis products is guaranteed.